electron/electron/docs/api/app.md

 The API uses the Windows Registry and LSSetDefaultHandlerForURLScheme internally.

+### `app.removeAsDefaultProtocolClient(protocol)` _Windows_

+ * `protocol` String - The name of your protocol, without `://`.

+This method checks if the current executable as the default handler for a protocol (aka URI scheme).
+If so, it will remove the app as the default handler.

+**Note:** On OS X, removing the app will automatically remove the app as the default protocol handler.

 ### `app.setUserTasks(tasks)` _Windows_

 * `tasks` Array - Array of `Task` objects